 - and others.

-The good news is that many women and men find the cost of monsplasty affordable, and there are several financing options that help them afford it without a hassle.
+The good news is that many women and men find the cost of monsplasty affordable.
+There are also several financing options that can help people afford it without a hassle.

 Does Medicare cover FUPA surgery?